Joxemix/Joxemix/README.md

 - 👋 Hi, I’m @Joxemix
 - 👀 I’m interested in  aprender código
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning código
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me  por correo (jmiguelpardofranco@gmail.com)

 <!---
 Joxemix/Joxemix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.